 Job Retention Scheme

-On the 5 November the Chancellor announced that the Coronavirus Job Retention Scheme was being extended until the 31 March 2021.
+The Coronavirus Job Retention Scheme has now been extended to the end of September 2021.
 Find out if your business is eligible and how much you can claim to cover wages for employees on temporary leave or furlough due to COVID-19 using the link below.

 Self-Employment Income Support Scheme